Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Bead splitting processes and continuum random trees

-Our proof of the only if part of Theorem \ref{embed} used the size-biased bead splitting process and the compactness of self-similar CRTs to show that the Markovian path $A$ gives rise to an embedding that exhausts a CRT.
-The embedding for the if part of Theorem \ref{embed} was not carried out in a CRT, but directly in an exchangeable homogeneous fragmentation process, and we can rephrase our bead splitting argument for the only if part here to directly construct a non-exchangeable process $\Pi$ based on $A$ by embedding into an exchangeable homogeneous fragmentation process $\Pi^*$, as indicated below.
+Our proof of the uniqueness part of Theorem~\ref{embed} used the size-biased bead splitting process and the compactness of self-similar CRTs to show that the Markovian path $A$ gives rise to an embedding that exhausts a CRT.
+The embedding for the existence part of Theorem \ref{embed} was not carried out in a CRT, but directly in an exchangeable homogeneous fragmentation process.
+Indeed, it should be possible to also prove the uniqueness in the framework of homogeneous fragmentation processes.
+We can rephrase our bead splitting argument for the uniqueness part here to directly construct a nonexchangeable process $\Pi$ based on $A$ by embedding into an exchangeable homogeneous fragmentation process $\Pi^*$, as indicated below.
 However, this is harder to formulate, and we lose natural compactness, so we do not attempt an alternative proof, but let us give the direct construction of $\Pi$.

 Let $A$ be a Markovian path in $\Pi^*$.
-Define branch times $J_{1,n}=\inf\{t\ge 0\colon n\not\in A_t\}$, $n\ge 2$, between $1$ and $n$.
-Given $J_{i,n}$, $n\ge i+1$, have been constructed for all $i\in[k]$, consider the time $H_{k+1}=\max\{J_{i,k+1},i\in[k]\}$ when $k+1$ separates from the last $i\in[k]$.
-Relabel the restriction of $(\Pi^*(H_{k+1}+t),t\ge 0)$ to the block $B_{k+1}$ of $\Pi^*(H_{k+1})$ that contains $k+1$ by the increasing bijection $B_{k+1}\rightarrow\bN$.
-Run a copy of $A$ inside this process, relabel back $\bN\rightarrow B_{k+1}$ to find a Markovian path $B^{(k+1)}$ that we specify to coincide with the canonical path $A^{k+1}$ of $\Pi^*$ up to $H_{k+1}$ and to continue in $(\Pi^*(H_{k+1}+t)\cap B_{k+1},t\ge 0)$, as constructed.
-Define $J_{k+1,n}=\inf\{t\ge 0\colon n\not\in B^{(k+1)}_t\}$, $n\!\ge\!k+2$.
-Finally set $J_{k,k}=\infty$, $J_{k,n}=J_{n,k}$ for $n<k$ and define the embedded $\cP$-valued process
+Define branch times $J_{1,n}=\inf\{t\ge0\dvtx n\notin A_t\}$, $n\ge2$, between $1$ and $n$.
+Given $J_{i,n}$, $n\ge i+1$, have been constructed for all $i\in[k]:=\{1,\ldots,k\}$, consider the time $H_{k+1}=\max\{J_{i,k+1},i\in[k]\}$ when $k+1$ separates from the last $i\in[k]$.
+Relabel the restriction of $(\Pi^*(H_{k+1}+t),t\ge 0)$ to the block $B_{k+1}$ of $\Pi^*(H_{k+1})$ that contains $k+1$ by the increasing bijection $B_{k+1}\rightarrow\mathbb{N}$.
+Run a copy of $A$ inside this process, relabel back $\mathbb{N}\rightarrow B_{k+1}$ to find a Markovian path $B^{(k+1)}$ that we specify to coincide with the canonical path $A^{k+1}$ of $\Pi^*$ up to $H_{k+1}$ and to continue in $(\Pi^*(H_{k+1}+t)\cap B_{k+1},t\ge0)$, as constructed.
+Define $J_{k+1,n}=\inf\{t\ge0\dvtx n\notin B^{(k+1)}_t\}$, $n \ge k+2$.
+Finally set $J_{k,k}=\infty$, $J_{k,n}=J_{n,k}$ for $n<k$ and define the embedded $\mathcal{P}$-valued process

-\begin{cor} Let $A$ be a Markovian path in an exchangeable homogeneous fragmentation process $\Pi^*$, and let $\Pi$ be as in \re{nonexpi}.
+\begin{cor} Let $A$ be a Markovian path in an exchangeable homogeneous fragmentation process $\Pi^*$, and let $\Pi$ be as in (\ref{nonexpi}).
 Then $|\Pi|^\downarrow=|\Pi^*|^\downarrow$.
-Moreover, if $|A|$ is a fragmenter, then $\Pi$ is a homogeneous fragmentation process with binary non-exchangeable $\kappa$-measure {\rm\cite{PRW}} of the form
+Moreover, if $|A|$ is a fragmenter, then $\Pi$ is a homogeneous fragmentation process with binary nonexchangeable $\kappa$-measure \cite {PRW} of the form